-A hiking GPS meets a simple need and does it well: the need to be able to orient yourself correctly at all times and in all circumstances, during outdoor activities.
+A hiking GPS meets a simple need and does it well: the need to orient yourself correctly during outdoor activities at all times and in all circumstances.

 A true guardian angel

-Have you ever been caught in the middle of your hike in a fog so thick that you couldn't see more than 5 meters in front of you?
-I can assure you that this is not an experience you would like to live through without a hiking GPS.
+Have you ever been caught in the middle of your hike in a thick fog that you couldn't see more than 5 meters in front of you?
+It is not an experience you would like to live through without a handheld hiking GPS.

-You find yourself unable to orient yourself, and if weather conditions worsen, your exciting excursion will quickly turn into a nightmare.
+You find yourself unable to orient yourself, and if the weather gets bad, your exciting excursion will quickly become a nightmare.

 Great for hiking, but not only!

-All these activities can be made safer and easier to organize with a GPS for hiking.
+All these activities can be made safer and easier to organize with a handheld GPS.

-These devices can also be used for another lesser-known type of outdoor activity: geocaching.
+You can also use these devices for another lesser-known type of outdoor activity: geocaching.

 Geocaching: A new kind of treasure hunt

-Do you not know what geocaching is?
-It's simple: it's a community treasure hunt.
-An adventure for all ages to love.
+Do you know what geocaching is?
+It's simple: it's a community treasure hunt—an adventure for all ages to love.

 Do you have children?
 You must have them try this!
-I do not know about you, but personally, this is the kind of thing I would have loved doing when I was a kid.
+I do not know about you, but personally, this is the thing I would have loved doing when I was a kid.

-Okay then, you're probably wondering what exactly it is, right?
+Okay then, you're probably wondering what exactly it is.

-So it's very simple: people hide small boxes containing a guestbook where you leave a little record of your passage.
-They then share on the Internet the geocache GPS track to the whole world.
+So it's straightforward: people hide small boxes containing a guest book where you leave a brief record of your passage.
+They then share the geocache GPS track with the entire world on the Internet.

 You download the map, transfer it to your unit, and go for the adventure.
-Rather cool, right?
+Pretty cool, right?